<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 7. Achievement: A time you achieved something great / something you’re proud of

 Before the interview, take some time to understand the job role that you applied for and the necessary skills and challenges that you may potentially face.
+When preparing for an interview, it's essential to thoroughly review the job description to understand the role's requirements and tailor your responses accordingly.
 Try to structure each of your experiences in your previous job following the STAR Method - start to describe your situation, task, action, and then result.

 Answering an interview question using the STAR Method